 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-The IL Coordinator will perform services in the consumer control manner whenever they are related in the consumer’s service plan.
+The IL Coordinator will perform services that support DON Support Professionals related in the consumer’s service plan.

 IL COORDINATOR RESPONSIBILITIES: